prathik-sannecy/ArtificialIntelligence/README.md

 ## How To Try It Out

-First, check out the source repos for Gthd and Grossthello and follow the instructions there to build the client.
-Then open three terminals.
+Check out the source repos for Gthd and Grossthello and follow the instructions there to build the server and client.

+Now open three terminals.
 On the first terminal go to the Gthd directory and type `java Gthd 0`.
 On the second and third terminals go to the Grossthello directory.
 On the second terminal, type

         java Grossthello white localhost 0 3